 - Add the garlic and continue to cook for 1-2 minutes

-- Add in the chickpeas, bell pepper, tomatoes, and carrots.
+- Add in the chickpeas (along with the liquid), bell pepper, tomatoes, and carrots.
 Stir well and cook for 2-3 minutes.

 - Add in the parsley, basil, oregano, bay leaves, black pepper, and tomato paste.
 Stir to combine.